Fujifilm X-T3 vs Panasonic TS7

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the TS7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T3 and the TS7 are recent models that are part of the current product line-up.
-The TS7 replaced the earlier Panasonic TS6, while the X-T3 followed on from the Fujifilm X-T2.
+The TS7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-T3 better than the Panasonic TS7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.